BobKerns/BobKerns.github.io/pages/ukraine.md

 When I was born in 1954, the top marginal tax rate in the US was 91%.
 Today, it stands at 37%.
 Capital gain pay 1/2 the rate, privileging income from owning stuff that becomes more valuable, over labor or true innovation and entrepreneurship.
 The 1950s were a period of economic expansion, building new, affordable homes, expanding our infrastructure.
 The richest person in America was Texas oilman H.L.
 Hunt.
 His income was estimated in 1954 at \$2b, or about $21.8 Billion in 2022 dollars.
 This would put him at #28 on the Forbes 400 list.

 We have an oligarch problem that dwarf's Russia's in scale.
-But when the Soviet Union disolved, and its public assets privatized into a few hands, it was taken from a smaller economy, ad resulted in a much greater concentration of power.
+But when the Soviet Union dissolved, and its public assets privatized into a few hands, it was taken from a smaller economy, ad resulted in a much greater concentration of power.
 When Putin became President of Russia in 2000, I was concerned.
-That was magnified when he traded offices with Medvedev, becoming Prime Minister, then President again, to evade the constitutional limitation on consequetive terms.
+That was magnified when he traded offices with Medvedev, becoming Prime Minister, then President again, to evade the constitutional limitation on consecutive terms.

 Any hopes that Russia would finally join the world w/ a functioning democracy were dashed when Putin got his constitutional amendment in 2020 allowing him to retain power.